-- Represent functions with tables, equations and graphs - Classify and identify functions by their properties and characteristics. - Model theoretical and real-world data with functions using the graphing calculator - Manipulate expressions into equivalent forms - Explore the limit concept and process to functions - Communicate about the notions of functions orally and in writing
+- Represent functions with tables, equations and graphs - Classify and identify functions by their properties and characteristics. - Model theoretical and real-world data with functions using the graphing calculator - Manipulate expressions into equivalent forms - Explore the limit concept and process to functions - Communicate about the notions of functions orally and in writing with a final grade of B or better.

-Pre-Calculus with Limits (A) - MA04002 - 1 credit, one semester course, college prep level.
-Open to students grades 11 and 12.
-Prerequisites: Algebra II (H) with a final grade of C or better or Algebra III with a final grade of B or better.
 A Texas Instruments graphing calculator is required.
-This is a pre-calculus course presented with a slower pacing than Pre-Calculus (H).
+(TI-84) This is a precalculus course presented with a slower pacing than Pre-Calculus (H).
 Students will explore the concepts of functions, (polynomial, trigonometric, exponential, logarithmic, absolute value, rational, and piece-wise), as well as their inverses (if they exist).
 Students use the characteristics of functions to discuss the relationships between quantities.
 This course is designed for students who wish to extend their study of high school mathematics and to prepare for the possibility of taking college calculus; however it is not intended for students planning to take AP Calculus at Haverford (such students should schedule Pre-Calculus (H) instead).